Foreign Fighters

 Often, the topic of foreign fighters is looked at from a (limited) counter-terrorism perspective only.
 In those cases, the object is not foreign fighters as such, but foreign terrorist fighters.
 This term has been defined in several ways, but the most authoritative one can be found in UN Security Council Resolution 2178 of September 2014, which refers to “individuals who travel to a State other than their States of residence or nationality for the purpose of the perpetration, planning, or preparation of, or participation in, terrorist acts or the providing or receiving of terrorist training, including in connection with armed conflict”.

-Conversely, this Tab will collect cases of (individuals related to) (potential) foreign fighters as such, whether the suspects are charged with terrorism-related crimes (which admittedly will often be the case), war crimes or any other crimes.
+Conversely, this Tab will collect cases of (individuals related to) (potential) foreign fighters as such, whether the suspects are charged with terrorism-related crimes (which is admittedly often the case), war crimes or any other crimes.

-Through the analysis of these cases, policy makers, practitioners and scholars alike will get a better insight into how (individuals related to) (potential) foreign fighters are prosecuted and which lessons learned can be distilled from these prosecutions.
-These lessons will be incorporated in papers that will be placed on both the ICCT website and this ICD Foreign Fighters Tab.
+Through the analysis of these cases, policy makers, practitioners and scholars alike can gain a better insight into how (individuals related to) (potential) foreign fighters are prosecuted and which lessons learned can be distilled from these prosecutions.
+These lessons are incorporated in papers that are placed on both the ICCT website and this ICD Foreign Fighters Tab.

 The first paper, based in part on the ICD case summaries, as well as other sources, is entitled ‘Prosecuting (Potential) Foreign Fighters: Legislative and Practical Challenges’ and is authored by Christophe Paulussen and Kate Pitcher.
 It can be found here.